Pavan-1997/Packer_Nginx/README.md

 ```
 - Variables: Custom variables that can be overridden during runtime by using the -var flag.

+- Locals: It is scoped within the Packer template.
+If you want to pass any sensitive information in a variable, you can convert it to a local value and then mark it as sensitive.
+This way, the value won’t be printed anywhere in the Packer build logs.

+- Source: It is used to define the source of the machine image you want to build.
+It specifies the type of source (e.g., AWS, VirtualBox, Docker, etc.) and the specific configuration for that source.

 - Builders: You can specify multiple builders depending on the target platforms (EC2, VMware, Google Cloud, Docker …).

 - Provisioners: You can pass a shell script or use configuration management tools like Ansible, Chef, Puppet or Salt to provision the AMI and install all required packages and software